 - Atlas Copco AB (Pink Sheets: ATLKY)

-Benefits & Risks of Investing in Sweden
+Benefits and Risks of Investing in Sweden

 Sweden offers investors a robust modern capitalist economy that has survived many economic downturns since the 1990s.
 But despite this strong performance, there are many risks that international investors should be aware of before committing capital.